sindresorhus/sindresorhus.github.com/_apps/dato.md

 #### Dato doesn't show up in the menu bar

 When the menu bar grows too large, macOS hides overflowing items, so Dato might have been hidden.
 Try to close some of your other menu bar apps.
 There’s, unfortunately, no way for apps to detect this and warn the user.

-#### How can I reorder the time zones?

-You can change the order in “Preferences > Time Zones > [Some Time Zone] > Position”.
-The usability of this will be improved later this year with a new time zone management.

 #### Can you add support for Google Calendar?